NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 If you know of any other open protocols/platforms/networks that you feel are part of the new internet (Web 3.0) we are all co-creating then please do get in touch on ourworld@nextgensoftware.co.uk and let us know, thank you! :)

+### OASIS API Redundancy (Can Store Copies Of Your Data On Any Decentralised Network/Platform You Choose)

+The OASIS API has built in redundancy in that you can choose to store copies of your data on any decentralised network/platform.
+When calling the OASIS API you can speceify which network/platform you wish to use (the ones avaliable will be dependent on whether a Provider has yet been implemented for it, so far only Holochain is supported.)
+The default provider will be Holochain since the long term goal of the OASIS API is to get people to slowly migrate across to Holochain.

+### The OASIS API Enables You To Earn Karma Anywhere

+Our World will automatcially support all of the platforms/networks/protocols listed above so your profile/avatar/karma will be avaialble to any apps that use their platforms/networks/protocols.
+This will also make it easier to earn karma in a wider range of apps by supporting as many platforms/networks/protocols as possible.

+### User Has FULL Control Of Their Data

+Any other OAPP (that uses the OASIS API) can also choose to share your profile/avatar/karma with any of the supported platforms/networks/protocols.
+The user will have fully access and control of where their data can be stored/shared along with grandular permissions such as which apps/sites/users/groups/roles/networks/platforms can see what.

 ## .NET HDK